Tutoring News Post

-Live in Idaho but want to connect with an expert ACT tutor in San Diego?
-Reside in Texas but want to work with an an experienced GRE tutor in Los Angeles?
-Don’t want to change out of your pajamas before starting your SAT or ISEE tutoring session?
+Live in Idaho but want to connect with an expert ACT or SAT tutor in San Diego?
+Reside in Texas, but want to work with a 99% scoring GRE or GMAT tutor?
+Don’t want to change out of your pajamas before starting your ISEE tutoring session?
 Or maybe you’re just too tired of spending gas money and wasting time sitting in traffic.

 Here is how it works:

 I am often asked, "how is a tutor on the other side of a computer screen supposed to draw out math problems for me / my student?"
 Easy.
 I don't need any special equipment; I simply draw with pen and paper as usual, then hold the paper up to the screen and have the student take a screenshot.
 The student can collect all the screenshots in a folder and save them for later review.
 For your screenshots, use either the "Print Screen" (Windows Key + PrtScn) button on a PC or (Shift + Command + 3) on a Mac.